19th September 2024

 • The African Union Commission should sustain the role of Goodwill Ambassador and consider technically and financially resourcing the Goodwill Ambassador role, especially when it comes to engagements with the broader African governments, civil society, traditional and community leaders, and other key stakeholders.

-• Organizations in Africa should join forces with the Ambassador in public awareness campaigns and advocacy work by using their networks and resources, including more young women as co-champions, and community or national ambassadors.
+• Organisations in Africa should join forces with the Ambassador in public awareness campaigns and advocacy work by using their networks and resources, including more young women as co-champions, and community or national ambassadors.

 • The African Union should develop clearer reporting mechanisms and set standards to promote transparency and accountability in work on ending child marriage.